 DoorDash issues bonus and incentive payments during periods of peak customer demand – usually during the lunch and dinner rushes, though the exact timing and volume depend on the market.
 A typical incentive might be something like: “Be active in the Dasher app in [your market] between 11:30am and 2pm, accept 80% of orders during that time, and complete at least three orders to receive $2 extra per order.”

 To capture incentives, you may need to move between markets or submarkets.
-For instance, one example DoorDash provides distinguishes between two California Bay Area markets: Fremont/Union City/Hayward/Castro Valley and Oakland/Berkeley/Alameda.
+For instance, one example DoorDash provides distinguishes between three California Bay Area markets: San Francisco, Fremont/Union City/Hayward/Castro Valley, and Oakland/Berkeley/Alameda.
 It’s up to you to determine whether the added drive time is worth the bonus.